 ($420,000 / $700,000) x 100 = 66.6% LVR

-With an LVR of 60%, a refinancer would qualify for most home loans as lenders often have a maximum LVR of 80% for their products.
-This is where capital gains can come in handy when refinancing, because it means you may qualify for a lower LVR loan and hence a lower interest rate.
+With an LVR of 60%, you'd typically qualify for most home loans since lenders usually set a maximum LVR of 80% for their products.
+This is where capital gains can work in your favour, potentially lowering your LVR and unlocking better loan terms or interest rates.

 But keep in mind, if your property value has fallen and your LVR has risen, you may need to factor in paying LMI if the LVR ends up being over 80%.
 Many lenders will not let you refinance unless you have at least 20% equity for this reason.